 CISSP or SSCP – Which One Is Right For Me?

-When evaluating certification courses to advance their careers, cyber security professionals (or aspiring cybersecurity professionals) frequently consider both the SSCP and the CISSP as a means to develop their skills and expand their knowledge.
-On first look, these two certifications seem to be similar and we are often asked to clarify what the differences are between the two, to assist candidates with selecting the one that is best placed to suit their goals.
+When evaluating certification courses to advance their careers, cyber security professionals (or aspiring cybersecurity professionals) frequently consider both the SSCP and the CISSP.
+Both are a means to develop skills and expand knowledge.
+On first look, these two certifications seem to be similar.
+We are often asked to clarify what the differences are between the two, to assist candidates with selecting the one that is best placed to suit their goals.
 Read on to find the answer to the question – CISSP or SSCP – Which One Is Right For Me?

 Although both certifications address information security, they approach it from very different places.
 When deciding between the two, it is important to consider how the knowledge is to be applied by the candidate.
 SSCP focuses on the technical application of the concepts, while the CISSP on aligning the business to cybersecurity best practices.